Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 For instance, the first stage will be a de-esser in the first insert slot of your vocal chain.

-The second stage will be after the EQ and compressor.
-Finally, the 3rd stage will be in form of a multiband compressor or dynamic EQ in the vocal bus/group (only if it’s necessary).
+Finally, the third stage will be in the form of a multiband compressor or dynamic EQ in the vocal bus/group (only if it’s necessary).

-This way you'll get transparent de-essing because each de-esser will be doing a minimal amount of gain reduction.
+This way, you'll get transparent de-essing because each de-esser will be doing a minimal amount of gain reduction.

 Another benefit of de-essing in different stages is that you can target different frequencies to control consonants that occur in different frequency bands.